If you’ve heard of Ethel Reed, you are probably either a devotee of late-19th century American poster art or an art history student. After the...

 Viktor Zaretsky is often called the Ukrainian Gustav Klimt.
-In fact, the influence of Klimt on the artworks of this Ukrainian artist is quite obvious.
-However, this does not mean that he just copied the works of the Austrian.
+In fact, the influence of Klimt in the artworks of this Ukrainian artist is quite obvious.
+However, this does not mean that he just copied the works of the Austrian painter.
 Zaretsky developed his own artistic language, which made his paintings unique.

-Viktor Zaretsky was a 20th century Ukrainian artist.
-As well as his wife, Alla Horska, a well-known Ukrainian artist we recently talked about, he was one of the Sixtiers.
-This is a name given in Ukraine to the 1960’s group of artists who rejected the principles of social realism with their creativity and refused to let their artworks (paintings, poems, plays, etc.) serve the interests of the Soviet authorities.
+Zaretsky was a 20th-century Ukrainian artist.
+As well as his wife, Alla Horska, he was one of the “Sixtiers.”
+This is a name given in Ukraine to the 1960s group of artists who rejected the principles of Socialist Realism with their creativity and refused to let their artworks (paintings, poems, plays, etc.) serve the interests of the Soviet authorities.

 The Sixtiers were part of the dissident movement.
 They advocated the development of the Ukrainian language and culture as a whole.
 Therefore, this group of artists laid the foundations for the realization of the rights of the Ukrainian people to their own statehood.
-That is why the Sixtiers often were followed, summoned for questioning, arrested, and often sent to the penal colonies.
-Absolutely disobedient ones were destroyed physically.
+That is why the Sixtiers were often followed, summoned for questioning, arrested, and often sent to the penal colonies.

-At the beginning of his career, Zaretsky addressed the themes that resonated with the themes of social realism.
+At the beginning of his career, Zaretsky addressed the themes that resonated with Socialist Realism.
 However, he did not paint portraits of leaders.
 His paintings and mosaics reflect themes that found echoes and empathy within himself.
 For example, the themes of peasant and miner labor.

-Social Realism is a pseudo-artistic method that declared a world-view concept of a socialist society.
-This specific style had nothing to do with the artistic diversity, aesthetics, and uniqueness of the paintings or poems.
+Socialist Realism is an art movement that declared a world-view concept of a socialist society.
+The art conceived in this specific style was strongly influenced by the political requirements – the artists were forced to use codified forms and artistic language required by the authorities.
+There was a very little space left for any artistic diversity, free aesthetics, or high uniqueness of the paintings or poems.
 Art became formulaic because it had only one function – to serve the interests of the authority.

-Along with his wife, he was a member of the Creative Youth Club “Contemporary” in Kyiv.
-Also, Zaretsky and Horska traveled to a number of Ukrainian cities and created amazing mosaics there – Prometheus, Earth, Fire and many more.
+Along with his wife, he was a member of the Creative Youth Club Contemporary in Kyiv.
+Zaretsky and Horska traveled to a number of Ukrainian cities and created amazing mosaics there – Prometheus, Earth, Fire and many more.

 1970 was a tragic year for Zaretsky.
 He lost both his father and wife on the same day.
-A full investigation was never done and the case was thrown out as domestic violence.
-Allegedly, Zaretsky’s father first killed his daughter-in-law and then committed suicide by throwing himself under a train.
+A full investigation was never done and the case was labeled as domestic violence.
+Allegedly, Zaretsky’s father first killed his daughter-in-law and then died by suicide by throwing himself under a train.
 However, there were many inconsistencies in the case to indicate that it had been fabricated.
-Horska’s family and her entourage were certain that her murder was perpetrated by the KGB as well as murder of Zaretsky’s father, not suicide.
+Horska’s family and her entourage were certain that the murders were perpetrated by the KGB.

 After these tragic events, depression dragged on.
 There were fewer social contacts and much more work in Zaretsky’s life.
 It would seem that in such tough periods of life when all the senses are mixed up in a whirlpool of emotion, the canvases should have gloomier subjects and colors.
 Perhaps, but not in the case of Zaretsky.
-His Secession style paintings, for which he was nicknamed the Ukrainian Klimt and made him famous, were created in the 1970s-80s.
+His Secession-style paintings, for which he was nicknamed the Ukrainian Klimt and made him famous, were created in the 1970s-1980s.

 Of course, the use of vivid colors does not mean that there was no more anger, pain, grief, anxiety, or indignation.
 In particular, he repeatedly portrayed his wife – in an allegorical way or not.

-For the artist, reality and his hopes that it did not live up to flaked away.
-The latter settled in the paintings.
-For some time, Zaretsky’s life continued exactly there, where hope was still alive.
+For the artist, reality and the hopes that didn’t come true flaked away.
+For some time, Zaretsky’s life continued in his own art, where hope was still alive and anything was possible.

 This is a fantasy world, alive, bright, with unusual compositional solutions.
 The style is actually very similar to Klimt’s.
 However, Zaretsky added a lot of his own creativity.
 In particular, elements of Ukrainian folk and decorative-applied art are often presented.

 During his life, Zaretsky had only one solo exhibition.
-It took place in the exhibition hall of the Kyiv House of Scientists in 1989, a year before the death of the creator of Ukrainian neo-secession.
+It took place in the exhibition hall of the Kyiv House of Scientists in 1989, a year before the death of the creator of the Ukrainian Neo-Secession.

-Zaretsky’s works are appreciated both in the Ukrainian cultural space and outside it.
-For example, in 1990, twenty paintings by the artist were sold at Christie’s auction.
+Zaretsky’s works are appreciated both in the Ukrainian cultural space and outside of it.
+For example, in 1990, 20 paintings by the artist were sold at Christie’s auction.

 In addition to museums, Zaretsky’s paintings are stored in private collections in Ukraine, Great Britain, Switzerland, and France.
-The value of his artworks is also indicated by the fact that among the paintings of Ukrainian artists, Zaretsky’s artworks are most often forged.
+The value of his artworks is also indicated by the fact that his artworks are often forged.